ZeldOcarina/nu-dentistry/tooth-extraction.md

   align: left
   superheading: HOUSTON TEXAS PREMIER DENTISTRY //
   heading: TOOTH REPLACEMENT OPTIONS
-  text: LET US HELP YOU PRESERVE YOUR SMILE AFTER YOUR EXTRACTION.
+  text: LET US HELP YOU PRESERVE YOUR SMILE AFTER YOUR EXTRACTION
   copy: |-
     After your tooth has been fully extracted, it's crucial to choose the replacement that works best for you.
 Leaving a missing tooth alone for too long can lead to serious complications to your dental health and shorten the longevity of your smile.